ZoneIn Privacy Policy

 - HTTPS/TLS network traffic to Apple, RevenueCat, and Firebase.

-- Limited local telemetry retention.
+- Limited local operational diagnostics retention.

 - Use of opaque Apple tokens for Screen Time selections.